Sen Soulintha: First Reign (1571–1575)

-Exile and Second Reign (1580-1582)
+Exile and Second Reign (1580–1582)

 Lan Xang had previously been invaded by the Đại Việt in 1478, and the Burmese had briefly held the capital in 1564 and 1570, but with the third Burmese invasion in 1575 Lan Xang would have to formally recognize Burmese suzerainty for a period of over twenty years.
 However, faced with internal rebellion and perennial conflict with Ayutthaya the Taungoo Empire struggled to maintain control of Lan Xang throughout the period.

 In 1579 Voravongsa I and his family were killed while fleeing from a popular rebellion which threatened the capital.
 On 17 October 1579, Bayinnaung dispatched a sizable army (22,000 men, 1200 horses, 120 elephants) to restore order.
 According to Lao histories, it was during this campaign that Sen Soulintha was installed as a vassal king, factoring that the lack of popular support would ensure that Sen Soulintha remained loyal to Pegu.
 In 1581 Bayinnaung died, and his son Nanda Bayin succeeded him as Emperor of a vast territory which was quickly disintegrating into local factions and regional disputes.
-In 1582 Sen Soulintha died at about the age of 70, leaving his son Nakhon Noi to reign briefly before he was deposed and killed, setting off another round of succession disputes and a period of interregnum until the accession of Setthathirath’s son and heir Keo Koumane around 1591.
+In 1582 Sen Soulintha died at about the age of 70, leaving his son Nakhon Noi to reign briefly before he was deposed and killed, setting off another round of succession disputes and a period of interregnum until the accession of Setthathirath's son and heir Keo Koumane around 1591.

 Lineage

-Sen Soulintha was not of noble lineage or the royal Khun Lo Dynasty.
+Sen Soulintha was not of noble lineage or descended from the royal Khun Lo Dynasty.
 He was ennobled under the reign of King Photisarath, and rose to power through a distinguished military career.
 Upon his death in 1582, he had issue: